The Big Send-off: Scalable and Performant Collectives for Deep Learning: Performance Results

-However, in the bottom-right corners--small messages and large GPU counts, where latency dominates--PCCL delivers substantial gains.
-For both collective operations at 2048 GCDs, PCCL achieves speedups of more than $30\times$ over RCCL for 16MB, 32MB, and 64MB message sizes, respectively!
-In contrast, for larger message sizes like 512MB and 1024MB, the speedups are smaller but still significantly high —- $11.4$ and $7\times$ for all-gather, and $11.4$ and $6.2\times$ for reduce-scatter.
+For larger messages at 2048 GCDs, the speedups are comparatively smaller but still significant-- 24.3 and 7.0$\times$ for all-gather, 24.9 and 6.5$\times$ for reduce-scatter on 256 and 1024 MB, respectively.
+Similarly, for all-reduce, PCCL achieves up to a 9.9$\times$ speedup over RCCL in regions where latency dominates.
 These results underscore PCCL's strength in latency-bound scenarios and highlight its ability to scale efficiently to thousands of GPUs.